niwa72/customer-product-business-analysis/README.md

 findings should be interpreted with appropriate caution.

 Experimental data, customer-level marketing exposure, and additional operational data would be needed to validate the proposed interventions.
+Notably, the dataset includes a marketing-event timeline (`campaigns`) that its publisher documents as designed for A/B testing campaign performance against organic baseline periods — that analysis is out of scope here by design, since Project 2 focuses on customer, product, and seller drivers of value rather than campaign effectiveness.
+See [data/README.md](data/README.md) for details.

 ---